My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 This male in Serengeti National Park has a huge mane.
 (Photo copyright © by Kaj Halberg)

-The vast Indonesian Archipelago is home to a multitude of peoples of Austronesian, Malayan, or Melanesian origin.
-A collection of pictures below shows a variety of Indonesian people.
+Indonesia is home to a multitude of peoples of Austronesian, Malayan, or Melanesian origin.
+A collection of pictures below shows a variety of people in this vast archipelago.

 The front teeth of this young Muslim woman in the town of Sapé, Sumbawa, have been filed down, probably an ideal of beauty on this island.
 (Photo copyright © by Kaj Halberg)